What is Percutaneous Vertebroplasty?

 Percutaneous vertebroplasty is a newer non-surgical technique in which medical grade cement is injected though a needle into a painful fractured vertebral body.
 This stabilizes the fracture, allowing most patients to discontinue or significantly decrease analgesics and resume normal activity.
 Patients who are unresponsive to conservative therapy of bed rest, analgesics, and back bracing should be considered for vertebroplasty.

-About more than 5 crores people in the India have osteoporosis (a decrease in the amount of bone mass) or have thinning of the bones that puts them at risk for spine fractures (broken bones).
+About more than 5 crore people in India have osteoporosis (a decrease in the amount of bone mass) or have thinning of the bones that puts them at risk for spine fractures (broken bones).
 Thinning of the bones can occur at any time, but is most common in elderly persons.
-“Compression” fractures are caused when the weakened bone of the spine collapses.
+“Compression” fractures are caused when the weakened bone of the spine collapses either slowly or suddenly due to an impact.
 This usually causes severe back pain.
 When several of the bones collapse, loss of height or stooped posture may occur.
-Usually, the fracture gets better by itself and the pain finally goes away.
+Sometimes, the fracture gets better by itself and the pain goes away.
 In many patients, however, the pain continues because the crushed bone continues to move and break.

 How are spinal fractures diagnosed?

-The diagnosis of vertebral compression fractures is usually need X-Ray, history, physical examination & MRI or CT scanning to determine if there is significant spinal canal compromise and to exclude other causes of back pain.
+The diagnosis of vertebral compression fractures is usually made by X-Ray, history, physical examination & MRI or CT scanning.
+MRI/ CT scan also helps to determine how much is the displacement of the bone and how much is the impingement on the spinal canal and to exclude other causes of back pain.

-• Your pain is severe and the result of a compression fracture
+• The pain is severe and is because of a compression fracture

-• Other, more conservative treatments haven’t relieved your pain
+• Other, more conservative treatments haven’t relieved the pain

-• Your compression fracture is recently diagnosed and imaging tests (X-rays, MRI and bone scan) can pinpoint the location and age of the compression fracture
+• The compression fracture is recently diagnosed and imaging tests (X-rays, MRI and bone scan) can pinpoint the location and age of the compression fracture

-• Your bones are not so weakened (porous) that your ribs might break as a result of lying facedown during the procedure
+• The bones are not extremely weakened (porous) that ribs might break as a result of lying facedown during the procedure

 Most people can be treated as outpatients and return home the same day.
-During vertebroplasty you are awake but sedated, and lie on your stomach.
-Your back is numbed by a local anesthetic and a small incision is made.
+During vertebroplasty sedation is given.
+Patient lie on the stomach.
+Back is numbed by local anesthesia and a small incision is made.
 Guided by X-ray cameras, your doctor injects bone cement into the damaged vertebra with a needle.
 Vertebroplasty usually takes one hour for each vertebra that is treated.
 You will need to lie flat on your back for two hours afterward while the cement hardens.

-By percutaneous vertebroplasty other spine problem can be treated?
+By percutaneous vertebroplasty other spine problems can also be treated

 What is the recovery like?
 And is the procedure safe?